-The Shire selects a valuation technique that is appropriate in the circums and for which sufficient data is available to measure fair value.
-The availability of sufficient and relevant data primarily depends on the specific characteristics of the asset or liability being measured.
-The valuation techniques selected by the Shine are consistent with one or more of the following valuation approaches:
+The Shire selects a valuation technique that is appropriate in the circumstances and for which sufficient data to available to measure tair value.
+The availability of sufficient and relevant data primarily depends on the specific characteristic of the asset or liability being measured.
+The valuation techniques selected by the Shire are consistent with one or more of the following valuation approaches income approach